-We expect that our Amended Certificate and our Amended Bylaws, both to be adopted prior to, and to become effective upon, the completion of this offering, will include a number of provisions that may have the effect of delaying, deferring or preventing another party from acquiring control of us and encouraging persons considering unsolicited tender offers or other unilateral takeover proposals to negotiate with our board of directors rather than pursue non-negotiated takeover attempts.
+Our Amended Certificate and our Amended Bylaws, both to become effective upon the completion of this offering, include a number of provisions that may have the effect of delaying, deferring or preventing another party from acquiring control of us and encouraging persons considering unsolicited tender offers or other unilateral takeover proposals to negotiate with our board of directors rather than pursue non-negotiated takeover attempts.

-- Issuance of undesignated preferred stock: Our board of directors is expected to have the authority, without further action by the stockholders, to issue up to shares of undesignated preferred stock with rights and preferences, including voting rights, designated from time to time by our board of directors.
-The existence of authorized but unissued shares of preferred stock enables our board of directors to make it more difficult to attempt to obtain control of us by means of a merger, tender offer, proxy contest or otherwise. - Classified board: We expect to have a classified board of directors consisting of three classes of directors, with staggered three-year terms.
+- Issuance of undesignated preferred stock: Under our Amended Certificate, our board of directors has the authority, without further action by the stockholders, to issue up to shares of undesignated preferred stock with rights and preferences, including voting rights, designated from time to time by our board of directors.
+The existence of authorized but unissued shares of preferred stock enables our board of directors to make it more difficult to attempt to obtain control of us by means of a merger, tender offer, proxy contest or otherwise. - Classified board: Our Amended Certificate establishes a classified board of directors consisting of three classes of directors, with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 This provision may have the effect of delaying a change in control of our board of directors.